 Infertility affects approximately 20% of couples, but only 10% will ever see a doctor.
+Some worry about fertility treatment costs.

 The following steps may help you navigate fertility treatment costs: